alt3media/Program/housing.md

-# The ALT3 Manifesto: Housing
+# Housing

+## In

 * Encourage the development of stronger, more viable regions to encourage the decentralisation of the Australian population to areas where housing is cheaper.
+* Immediate expansion of public housing stock.

+## Out

 * Complete ban on the sale of residential and rural property to non-Australian citizens.
-* Immediate expansion of public housing stock.